 What Type of Medical Professional Should I Talk to About Urinary Incontinence?

-Several different types of doctors or medical professionals can offer your treatment and help for urinary incontinence.
+Several different types of doctors or medical professionals can offer your treatment and help with urinary incontinence.

 Primary Care Physician or General Practitioner